I Still Like It Loud (A love letter to music)

 The recent death of singer Mary Wilson prompted me to remember the time my sisters and cousins became the Supremes.
 First arguing over who got to be Diana, we rehearsed and performed our version of Stop In The Name of Love in the basement of my aunt's house, making up the dance steps and hand motions from what we'd seen on television and magazine photos, playing the record over and over to learn the lyrics.(A year ago-pre-covid, these same cousins met up for a family wedding in Mexico, and even though we were twice the age of most of the guests, we commanded the dance floor with the frenetic energy of our youth).
 Founded the year after my birth in 1959, to this day, hearing Motown sends me to some weirdly cellular memory that is pure joy.

 In early high school, Springsteen ruled the Northeast and we Philly girls adopted the Jersey boy as our own.
 We couldn’t get enough of Bruce's bad boy looks or Clarence’s saxaphone.
-It follows that if your idols in high school are dark, scruffy musicians with poetic sensibilities, it would make sense that you'd be destined to fall for a musician every time.
-Music as an aphrodisiac is legendary.
+It follows that if your idols in high school are dark, scruffy musicians with poetic sensibilities, (I clearly remember a giant Cat Stevens poster above my bed) it would make sense that you'd be destined to fall for a musician every time.
+Music as aphrodisiac.
 For this reason, there have always been musicians in my life starting from my first apartment with roommates when I was 18.
 Nightly, a few people would suddenly appear (without phones!) at our door with guitars and "magical" supplies to enhance our evening.
 Long term relationships with a couple of guitar players put me squarely in the groupie audience where I got to say, "I'm with the band".

 One of the superpowers that music and musicians have is the ability to make people move.
 Dancing for me will always be synonymous with celebration and fun.
 Our bodies thank us for this effort by giving us huge doses of feel-good endorphins and serotonin.
 Even without dancing, my body simply can not, not move.
 When music is on, there will always be a head bobbing, a foot tapping or a thigh being drummed.
 The very first 45 rpm I purchased when I was ten, was the bubble-gummy Build Me Up Buttercup by The Foundations.
 I must have played it 3000 times, discovering the power of dance in my adolescent bedroom.